catimsa/GitProject/README.md

     <script>
         // Array of quotes
         const quotes = [
-            "The only way to do great work is to love what you do - Steve Jobs", "In the midst of chaos, there is also opportunity. - Sun Tzu", "Success is not final, failure is not fatal: It is the courage to continue that counts. - Winston Churchill", "I'm not very good with quotes. - Asmita", "Believe you can and you're halfway there. - Theodore Roosevelt", "The best way to predict the future is to invent it. - Alan Kay", "It does not matter how slowly you go as long as you do not stop. - Confucius"
+            "The only way to do great work is to love what you do. - Steve Jobs", "In the midst of chaos, there is also opportunity. - Sun Tzu", "Success is not final, failure is not fatal: It is the courage to continue that counts. - Winston Churchill", "I'm not very good with quotes :P - Asmita", "Believe you can and you're halfway there. - Theodore Roosevelt", "The best way to predict the future is to invent it. - Alan Kay", "It does not matter how slowly you go as long as you do not stop. - Confucius"